-If enacted into law, the "Public Safety Employer-Employee Cooperation Act" would do the following:
+NAPO has long championed the Public Safety Employer-Employee Cooperation Act, which would:

-- Give the right to public safety officers to form and join a union or association of their own choosing, but only if they wish to. - Give the right to public safety officers to bargain over wages, hours, and working conditions, but preserve legitimate management rights. - Provide for fact finding and mediation to resolve disputes, which may include binding arbitration. - Prohibit strikes and lockouts by public safety officers and agencies. - Protect current state laws, certifications, and collective bargaining agreements.
+- Give the right to public safety officers to form and join a union or association of their own choosing. - Give the right to public safety officers to bargain over wages, hours, and working conditions. - Provide for fact finding and mediation to resolve disputes, which may include binding arbitration. - Prohibit strikes and lockouts by public safety officers and agencies.

+• Protect current state laws, certifications, and collective bargaining agreements.